strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/controllers.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/code-migration-intro.md)!!!

 ::: strapi v3/v4 comparison
-In both Strapi v3 and v4, core API controllers are automatically generated when content-types are created and can be customized.
+In both Strapi v3 and v4, creating content-types automatically generates core API controllers.
+Controllers are JavaScript files that contain a list of methods, called actions.

-In Strapi v3, controllers are JavaScript files that export an object containing methods, called actions.
-Actions allow customizing controllers and are merged with the core API controllers.
+In Strapi v3, controllers export an object containing actions  that are merged with the existing actions of core API controllers, allowing customization.

-In Strapi v4, controllers are JavaScript files that export the result of a call to the [`createCoreController` factory function](/developer-docs/latest/development/backend-customization/controllers.md#implementation), with or without further customization.
+In Strapi v4, controllers export the result of a call to the [`createCoreController` factory function](/developer-docs/latest/development/backend-customization/controllers.md#implementation), with or without further customization.
 :::

 Migrating a controller to Strapi v4 consists in making sure the controller is located in the proper folder and uses the `createCoreController` factory function introduced in v4.